 How Much Does It Cost to Move?

-Moving can be exciting or intimidating, but the expenses are unavoidable.
-How much does it cost to move?
-Customers will pay around $1,710 for a local move or $4,823 for a long-distance move with a reputable company.
+Moving can be exciting but expensive.
+Exactly how much does it cost to move?
+With a reputable company, customers will pay around $1,711 on average for a local move or $4,792 for a long-distance move.

 - The three main factors that affect moving costs are the move distance, the size of the home, and the cost of labor when hiring professional movers.